CompGenomeLab/PHACT/TrubaHPC.md

 $ source ~/miniconda3/etc/profile.d/conda.sh \
 $ conda activate snakemake \
 $ snakemake --version

+**Caching between-workflow is an important functionality which avoids redundant computations if rules have already performed**\
+- Snakemake 5.32 seems to not have a support caching between-workflow for cluster submission.
+Therefore, adding --cache parameter at 666th line on the following python file is required.
+Additionally, the path, hashed of input, sw, parameters is stored, should be set.\
+$ vi ~/miniconda3/envs/snakemake/lib/python3.9/site-packages/snakemake/executors/__init__.py\
+                    "--nocolor **--cache** --notemp --no-hooks --nolock "
+- export SNAKEMAKE_OUTPUT_CACHE=/truba/home/emrah/snakemake-cached/

  - If you submit batchs for levrek1, Truba HPC, you have to do following steps, for blastb and paml.
-For other HPC, you need to put required files manually.
+For other HPC, you need to put required files manually.\

 ## Blastdb
 - You need to put **all_eu.fasta** file under **resources/blastdb** folder for alignment. \
 $ cd resources \